BetweenBooks/BetweenBooks.github.io/updates/2021/no-friend-but-the-mountains-2018.md

  - poetry
 date: 2021-11-21
 summary: |
-  Another amazing book by a refugee who was imprisoned at the time.
+  <p>Another amazing book, this one was written by a refugee who was
+  imprisoned at the time.
 It is about his experience in the prison; something that had been totally covered up by the Australian government.
 At the time the book was published he was <i>still</i> in prison!
 It's exceptionally readable, interesting and engaging, but it does have some quite traumatic sections.
 It's has a beautifully written style interspersed with sections of poetry.
 You will certainly leave with very strong feelings for what people like this have been put through by our governments.
-I really gained a lot from reading it.
+I really gained a lot from reading it.</p>
 ---